microsoft/qsharp/katas/content/qubit/index.md

 > Note the use of an integer in the ket notation instead of a bit string with one bit per qubit.
 `DumpMachine` uses big-endian to convert bit strings to integers in the ket notation.
-We will learn more details on endiannes in the "Multi-qubit Systems" Kata.
+We will learn more details on endiannes in the "Multi-Qubit Systems" Kata.

 ## Demo: DumpMachine For Multi-Qubit Systems